Adhithyan2004/DevJuice/README.md

 ## Contributing

+Please Read [code of conduct](./docs/CODE_OF_CONDUCT.md) before contributing

 Want to contribute a tool, fix a bug, or build a new feature?
 Please check out our [CONTRIBUTING.md](./docs/CONTRIBUTING.md) guide for step-by-step instructions.

-We welcome contributions of all levels ✨
+We welcome contributions of all levels

 ---